MichaelOdumosu57/SocialMediaApp/JudimaApp/testing/TESTS.md

     * once thats finished let the user know they have sucesfully created their account
     * remember for future sign in they need TOTP MFA
     * tell them proceed to the social media login page
+    * make sure the refresh_user cookie is saved
 * once they proceed away from the account login page
     * reset account login page